Classical and Quantum Mechanics via Lie algebras: Fermion Fock space

 We define a {\bfi{signed commutator}} the upper sign applies to `bosonic' quantities $f,g$, and reproduces the ordinary commutator, $[f,g]_+=[f,g]$, while the lower sign applies to `fermionic' quantities $f,g$, and reproduces the {\bfi{anticommutator}}

 Often, the anticommutator is written instead as $\{f,g\}$, which looks like a Poisson bracket, so that we don't recommend this notation.
-In the theory of Lie superalgebras, the sign at the commutator is not written at all, since the context already determines the nature of the arguments, and hence implies which sign is implied.
+In the theory of Lie superalgebras, the sign at the commutator is not written at all, since the context already determines the nature of the arguments, and hence implies the commutator sign.

 To understand how anticommutators give rise to the $u(2)$ Lie algebra governing a spinning top, we impose the {\bfi{canonical anticommutation relations}} on operators $a$ and $a^*=(a)^*$ in some Hilbert space